Nice to meet you.

 Unsolicited business proposals

 A business proposal that is sent to a prospective client without any specific request from them is called an unsolicited business proposal.
-This is done with an intention to grow the client base and the overall business.
+It is done with the intention of growing the client base and the overall business.

 How to write a business proposal

-It is critical how you convey your offerings to the prospect.
-A well-drafted business proposal is the difference between a successful deal and a lost lead.
+A well-drafted business proposal can be the difference between a successful deal and a lost lead.

 The average length of an ideal business proposal should be nine to 11 pages.

-Proposal writing should be done in a more compelling and persuasive manner, considering the offering details being shared across.
+Proposal writing should be done in a more compelling and persuasive manner, considering the details of the offering being shared.
 Be very clear on the problem statement: tell them you have understood the prospect’s issues very well, and provide reasons as to why they should accept your solution over your competitors.
 Make sure to repeat and defend your point throughout the document.

 The proposal document is representative of you and your organization.
 Draft it in a way that grabs the attention of the prospect from the very first page.
 Be clear, concise, and compelling in your messaging to convert leads to customers.